deepanshs/mrsimulator/docs/user_guide/method/method.rst

 :py:meth:`~mrsimulator.method.SpectralEvent` and
-:py:meth:`~mrsimulator.method.ConstantDurationEvent` objects are associated with excited states of the spin system, with selected transitions evolving under the influence of specified Hamiltonian contributions.
-No coherence transfer among transitions or populations can occur in a spectral or constant duration event. **mrsimulator** allows the user to select among a list of NMR frequency contributions to transitions present during such an event in the ``freq_contrib`` attribute holding a list of
+:py:meth:`~mrsimulator.method.ConstantDurationEvent` objects are associated with excited states of the spin system, where selected transitions evolve under the influence of specified Hamiltonian contributions.
+No coherence transfer among transitions or populations occurs in a spectral or constant duration event. **mrsimulator** allows the user to select among a list of NMR frequency contributions to transitions present during such an event in the ``freq_contrib`` attribute holding a list of